Who were the pilots of doomed Air India flight as preliminary report brings scrutiny?

 “Though grief surrounds us, there is pride too – in who Clive became.
 He hasn’t left us; he’s only flying higher now.”

-The two pilots’ ties to aviation began at home – Sabharwal’s father, Pushkaraj, had retired from India’s Directorate General of Civil Aviation (DGCA), and Kunder’s mother was a former Air India flight attendant.
+Both Sabharwal’s and Kunder’s fascination for aviation had begun at home.
+Sabharwal’s father had retired from India’s aviation regulator, Directorate General of Civil Aviation, while Kunder’s mother was a former Air India flight attendant.

-On Monday, Air India CEO Campbell Wilson said both pilots passed the mandatory pre-flight breathalyser tests, and there were no observations about their medical status.
+Air India CEO Campbell Wilson earlier said that both pilots had passed the mandatory pre-flight breathalyser tests and there were no observations about their medical status.

-“The Air India crash investigation is far from over,” Mr Wilson said, adding that the airline continues to cooperate fully with authorities, according to an internal memo seen by Reuters.
+“The Air India crash investigation is far from over,” Mr Wilson said, adding the airline continued to cooperate with authorities, according to an internal memo seen by Reuters.

 However, he cautioned against "premature conclusions" amid growing scrutiny over the preliminary investigation.